Sync Salesforce objects to MoEngage

 Sync real-time updates

 By default, new sync configurations are automatically enabled for real-time updates.
-This means any modification to a record within the synced Salesforce object—even changes to fields not mapped for sync—will trigger an update to MoEngage.
+This means any modification to a mapped field of an existing record within the synced Salesforce object will trigger an update to MoEngage.

 To deactivate real-time syncs, just click on the Deactivate button next to the Sync.